aniketg-dev/dreamholidays/CONTENT_MANAGEMENT_GUIDE.md

 # Complete Content Management System - User Guide

 ## Overview
-Your Dream Holidays website now has a comprehensive content management system that allows you to control every aspect of your website content, including visibility toggles for each section.
+Your Charika Tours and Travels website now has a comprehensive content management system that allows you to control every aspect of your website content, including visibility toggles for each section.

 ## 🎯 **Key Features**